Frequently Asked Questions

 Family Spirit has always prided itself on respecting tribal sovereignty and attitudes towards collecting data about tribal members.
 Therefore, we do not require rigorous outcome data to be reported back to us.
 We do recommend several evaluation tools that sites should implement and provide access to almost all of these tools as part of the affiliate package.

 We do, however, require certain process data to be reported back to us on a quarterly basis.
 We ask for information about number of families enrolled, recruitment strategies, implementation, and more.
-Contact us to receive a more complete overview of what is required during the quarterly check-ins.
+Contact us to receive a complete overview of what is required for our quarterly reports.

 How do I get started?

 There are several steps that take place before a Family Spirit affiliate can begin program implementation.
-Please review Becoming an Affiliate to learn more.
+Please review Becoming a Family Spirit Affiliate to learn more.

 Do affiliates ever make adaptions to the model to fit their needs?

 Family Spirit is designed to be flexible.
 However, depending on the scope of adaptation to the Family Spirit model, we cannot guarantee the same outcomes that were in found in the evaluation trials.
 Furthermore, the outcomes in our evaluation trials were based on sequential, one-on-one home visits.
-Changes to the model have to be discussed further with an Affiliate Liaison for approval.
+Changes to the model have to be discussed further with the Family Spirit National Office for approval.

 What training is available for Family Spirit, and when and where is it offered?